onejs/one/next.md

+- support export ending in `Page` instead of just `export default` for routes (hot reload friendly)
+  - support export default hot reloads (would require react-refresh changes)

 - platform-specific route files

-- export default not hot reloading on routes

 - avoid work on hard reloads
   - we keep a Map of built modules => source